 Identify other expanded services for people who are sheltered and may need additional immediate services beyond a place to sleep, such as out-patient behavioral health treatment, transportation to/from work, and storage for belongings.

-Determine approximate volume of our unsheltered homeless population who will access each type of intervention listed above and determine per unit costs for each.
+Determine approximate volume of our unsheltered homeless population who will access each type of intervention listed above and determine targeted per unit costs for each.

-Build a proposed budget based on analysis, and present to Council for funding.
+Build a proposed budget based on analysis, and present to Council and municipalities for funding and site locations.

 Once funding is identified and approved, work with providers on plans to expand services and create the new shelter options listed in the plan.